Mahua has re-entered modern conversations after decades of being misunderstood.

 Who Needs More Awareness (Not Avoidance)

-Mahua is a traditional food — but modern bodies live in different environments.
+Mahua is a traditional food — but modern bodies live differently.

 -